somnath271/somnath271/README.md

 - Learning resources for beginners

 ## Skills
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, ReactJS, NodeJs
 - C, C++ basic
+- Canva
 - Git, GitHub

-## Learning Goals
-- Expanding my knowledge in JavaScript frameworks, starting with React.js.
-- Diving into backend development with Node.js and Express.js.
-- Building more dynamic and interactive web applications.

 ## Education
 - B.Tech in Computer Science and Engineering, School of Engineering and Technology, Jain Deemed to be University, 2025